-For the Helix Core service (server, broker, or proxy), the port number on which it listens, and the network transport(s) to which it is to bind.
+For the Perforce service (server, broker, or proxy), the port number on which it listens, and the network transport(s) to which it is to bind.

-For Helix Core applications, the protocol, host and port number of the Helix Core service with which to communicate.
-The most commonly-used communications protocols are tcp (plaintext over TCP/IP) or ssl (SSL over TCP/IP).
+For Helix Server applications, the protocol, host and port number of the Perforce service with which to communicate.
+The most communicated communications protocols are tcp (plaintext over TCP/IP) or ssl (SSL over TCP/IP).

-Helix Core supports connectivity over IPv6 networks as well as over IPv4 networks.
-You can specify whether you require (or merely prefer) to use IPv4 or IPv6 addresses when resolving hostnames.
-The protocol settings of tcp4 and ss14 require IPv4 address support.
-Similarly, tcp6 and ss16 require IPv6 support.
-Using tcp64 and ss164 attempts first to resolve the host to an IPv6 address, but will accept an IPv4 address if IPv6 is not available.
-The opposite behavior is available with tcp46 and ss146; these default to the use of IPv4 if possible, and use IPv6 if IPv4 is unavailable.
+Helix Server supports connectivity over IPv6 networks as well as over IPv4 networks.
+You can specify whether you require (or prefer) to use IPv4 or IPv6 addresses when resolving hostnames.
+The protocol settings of tcp4 and ssl4 require IPv4 address support.
+Similarly, tcp6 and ssl6 require IPv6 support.
+Using tcp64 and ssl64 attempts first to resolve the host to an IPv6 address, but will accept an IPv4 address if IPv6 is not available.
+The opposite behavior is available with tcp46 and ssl46; these default to the use of IPv4 if possible, and use IPv6 if IPv4 is unavailable.
 A configurable, net.rfc3484, may be set on user workstations or in P4CONFIG files in order to permit the operating system to automatically determine which transport to use.

-Behavior and performance of networked services is contingent not merely upon the networking capabilities of the machine that hosts the service, nor only on the operating systems used by the end users, but also on your specific LAN and WAN infrastructure (and the state of IPv6 support for every router between the end user and the Helix Core versioning service).
+Behavior and performance of networked services depend on:

+- the networking capabilities of the machine that hosts the service - the operating systems used by the end users - your specific LAN and WAN infrastructure (and the state of IPv6 support for every router between the end user and the Helix Core Server).

-To illustrate just one possible scenario, a user working from home; even if they have an IPv6-based home network, their ISP or VPN provider may not fully support IPv6.
-We have consequently provided several variations on P4PORT to provide maximum flexibility and backwards compatibility for administrators and users during the transition from IPv4 to IPv6.
+Suppose a user is working from home with an IPv6-based home network, but the ISP or VPN provider does not fully support IPv6.
+Variations of P4PORT provide flexibility and backwards compatibility for administrators and users during the transition from IPv4 to IPv6: